 Before setting up your machine you need to prepare and research a few things before squeezing the trigger to striking an arc.
-MIG welding is a semi-automated process that does not require the world’s most skilled welder.
-Most of the weld quality relies on MIG welder settings or machine setup and proper preparation.
+Most of the weld quality relies on MIG welder settings or machine set-up and proper preparation.
 Before setting up you machine you need to get the answers to:

 - What Type of Metal Will I Be Welding?

 - What is the Metal Thickness That I Will Be Welding?

 - Do I Have The Right Gas and Electrode/Filler Wire?

 - Where Can I Find a MIG Welder Setting Chart or Who Can I ask for Advice!